Things to do in Niagara Falls this Summer

 Niagara Markets and More

-Wednesday Night Supper Market – with farm to table goodness from incredible Niagara foodtrucks every Wednesday night from 4:30pm – dusk.
+Wednesday Night Supper Market – starting May 23rd with farm to table goodness from incredible Niagara foodtrucks every Wednesday night from 4:30pm – dusk.

 The Farmer’s Market – every Saturday starting at 8am

-The Jim Cuddy Band – September 7th and 8th
+The Jim Cuddy Band – August 23rd at 8pm

 Plus if you drive down St. Paul Avenue to Four Mile Creek Road, there are tons of pop-up market stands, where you can get your farm to table fix (it doesn’t get any fresher than this).